American Sniper-2014

 I hope audiences keep this in mind.

-I love how the film has depth to it- Cooper is resilient as the troubled sniper.
-He is portrayed as human- a nice, all-American guy.
-He wrestles with the choice of shooting a woman and a young boy died at the risk of them carrying a bomb and killing members of his squad- he does not want to kill them, but rather is excellent at his job.
+I love how the film has depth.
+Cooper is as resilient as the troubled sniper.
+He is portrayed as human, a nice, all-American guy.
+He wrestles with the choice of shooting a woman and a young boy who died at the risk of them carrying a bomb and killing members of his squad- he does not want to kill them, but rather is excellent at his job.

 He is a perfect shot.

-This leads to his personal life being affected as Taya becomes frustrated with his frequent tours of duty, which he readily chooses to do.
-He suffers from Post-Traumatic Stress disorder but refuses to acknowledge this fact.
+This leads to a troubled personal life as Taya becomes frustrated with his frequent tours of duty, which he readily chooses to do.
+He suffers from Post-Traumatic Stress disorder but refuses to acknowledge this.
 He almost kills the family dog in a fit of uncontrolled rage; he temporarily confuses sounds from an auto shop as military warfare.

-My admiration for the acting ability of Bradley Cooper increases with each role I see him in he is a marvel.
-From recent dynamic performances in American Hustle and The Place Beyond the Pines to this role, I am convinced he can play any part successfully and convincingly.
+My admiration for the acting ability of Bradley Cooper increases with each role I see him in.
+He is a marvel.
+From recent dynamic performances in American Hustle (2013) and The Place Beyond the Pines (2012) to this role, I am convinced he can play any part successfully and convincingly.

-He has sure come a long way from The Hangover films.
+He has sure come a long way from The Hangover (2009).

-American Sniper is an enormously creative and commercial success and deserves to be.
-Layered, character-driven, it is worlds above the typical male-driven action film.
+American Sniper (2014) is an enormously creative and commercial success and deserves to be.
+Layered, and character-driven, it is worlds above the typical male-driven action film.

-Oscar Nominations: Best Picture, Best Actor-Bradley Cooper, Best Adapted Screenplay, Best Sound Editing (won), Best Sound Mixing, Best Film Editing
+Oscar Nominations: 1 win-Best Picture, Best Actor-Bradley Cooper, Best Adapted Screenplay, Best Sound Editing (won), Best Sound Mixing, Best Film Editing